jsmagnuson/mdraft/about/faq.md

     :class-container: sd-shadow-lg
     :color: primary

-This is based on a cartoon I cobbled together from open-source images as a joke to add to a professional posters.
+This is based on a cartoon I cobbled together from open-source images as a joke to add to a poster for a science conference.
 My co-authors insisted we keep it (!).
 It captures some of the spirit of what we are up to in this course.
 We are not just making models that can *do* things, as though that would be an end to itself.
 Once we have a model system that works well, we need to investigate how *it* works, which can lead to deeper understanding of how human perception, cognition, and action work.
 ```